thewatermethod/thewatermethod.com/posts/cursed-blood-creating-ascended.md

 <div class="ose-monster-power">

-**Mesmerism**: Save versus spells at –2 or be charmed: move towards the Nobility (resisting those who try to prevent it); defend the Nobility; obey the Nobility commands (if understood); unable to cast spells or use magic items; unable to harm the Nobility.
-Killing the Nobility breaks the charm.
+**Mesmerism**: Save versus spells at –2 or be charmed: move towards the Ascended (resisting those who try to prevent it); defend the Ascended; obey the Ascended commands (if understood); unable to cast spells or use magic items; unable to harm the Ascended.
+Killing the Ascended breaks the charm.

 </div>

 <div class="ose-monster-power">

-**Regeneration**: A damaged member of the Nobility gains 1d6 HP at the start of each round.
+**Regeneration**: A damaged member of the Ascended gains 1d6 HP at the start of each round.

 </div>